nikolai-neustroev/ab-test-lakehouse/README.md

 8. In dataproc-bucket create `scripts` folder and upload *.py files from `pyspark` local folder.
 9. In ./pyspark copy `dataproc.env.example` file to `dataproc.env` and set your variables.
 10. Run `create_dataproc_workflow.sh`.
+11. Go to [BigQuery](https://console.cloud.google.com/bigquery) and create a dataset named `dataset`.
+12. Go to [Dataproc](https://console.cloud.google.com/dataproc/workflows/templates) and run the `pyspark-funnel-ab-template`.
+13. After completion return to BigQuery and run `external_table.sql` query.
+Change the URI if required.
+14. Go to [Looker Studio](https://lookerstudio.google.com/) and use tables from `dataset` as sources.

 ### Configuring Gravitino
 Catalog